 Visit Kyabazinga royal palace

-The kingdom of Busoga is one of Uganda’s most respected and much organized kingdoms in Uganda, located a few kilometers along Jinja-Kamuli.
-The kyabazinga palace (also known as the Budhumbula Palace) was the residence of former Kyabazinga “Nadiope William Wilberforce” who died in 1976.
-The shrine has the graves of the royal members and is enriched with the Busoga culture and history.
-Visit the palace gardens and learn more about the tribe.
+The kingdom of Busoga is one of Uganda’s most respected and much organized kingdoms in Uganda.
+It also located a few kilometers along Jinja-Kamuli.
+Generally, the kyabazinga palace (also known as the Budhumbula Palace) was the residence of former Kyabazinga “Nadiope William Wilberforce” who died in 1976.
+In addition, the shrine has the graves of the royal members and is enriched with the Busoga culture and history.

 Nile Reptile Park

-Where all sorts of reptiles can be found in Jinja, snakes, chameleons, crocodiles, monitor lizards among others.
-Visit and learn more about our scaly friends.
+Here, all sorts of reptiles can be found in Jinja, snakes, chameleons, crocodiles, monitor lizards among others.
+Visit and learn more about these reptiles.

 Nile view casino

 Take a night off to enjoy the casino and play lots of games.
-The casino features a selection of electronic gaming machines that include exciting slot machines and electronic roulette terminals.
+In general, the casino features a selection of electronic gaming machines that include exciting slot machines and electronic roulette terminals.

 Buguge historical site

 Located a few kilometers from Kaliro town, Buguge Historical Site is one of the most popular attractions in this town.
-The settlement of the first Lamogi (Chief) from the Babiito rulers of the Biito Dynasty of Bunyoro.
+It is also a settlement of the first Lamogi (Chief) from the Babiito rulers of the Biito Dynasty of Bunyoro.
 Learn about their culture and listen to their interesting history.

 A bike ride could take you around the nearby villages following local foot paths and tracks exploring the city’s beauty.
-This activity can be organized by the tour operator.
+However, this activity can be organized by the tour operator.

 Mahatma Gandhi monument

-Standing 3500ft above sea level in Buyende District this rock marks the settlement of Basoga people as they shifted from Bunyoro under the leadership of Prince Mukama.
-The hill is among a number of small hills that increase the opportunity to rock climb.
+Standing 3500ft above sea level in Buyende District this rock marks the settlement of Basoga people.
+The hill is among a number of small hills that increase the opportunity to rock climbing.
 One side of this hill has several steps all the way to the top which gives you a wide view of the area including Lake Kyoga.

 This is the largest forest in Uganda situated along Kampala-Jinja Road in Buikwe district covering an area of about 306km2.
-The forest harbors over 315 bird species, 300 mammal species, 218 butterfly species and more than 312 tree Species with medicinal importance known to cure various diseases.
+The forest harbors over 315 bird species, 300 mammal species, 218 butterfly species and over 312 tree Species.

 Activities done in Mabira forest

 Being a home to over 315 bird species, Mabira is a must visit destination for the birders.
-You will see dusky long tailed cuckoos, African shrike flycatchers, forest wood hoopoes, the grey parrots, African pied hornbills, blue throated rollers, black shouldered nightjars, green breasted pittas, African fish eagles, red headed bluebills, white-bellied kingfishers and shining blue kingfishers among countless others.
+You will see dusky long tailed cuckoos, African shrike flycatchers, forest wood hoopoes, the grey parrots.
+African pied hornbills, blue throated rollers, black shouldered nightjars, green breasted pittas, African fish eagles.
+Red headed bluebills, white-bellied kingfishers and shining blue kingfishers to mention but a few.

-Imagine viewing the forest while you are in the sky with a number of birds and getting up close with the grey checked mangabeys among other primates.
-At an affordable price with all safety gears at hand, one could go zip lining at Griffin falls found in Mabira Forest and experience this thrilling adventure.
+Imagine viewing the forest while you are in the sky.
+With views of a number of birds and primates getting up close.
+At an affordable price with all safety gears at hand, one can go zip lining at Griffin falls found in Mabira Forest and experience this thrilling adventure.

 At Griffin falls is a camping site that can harbor you for as long as you want to stay in the forest.
-It also has tents so one need not worry about sleeping over.
+It also has tents so one needs not to worry about sleeping over.
 Be sure to come carrying mosquito repellants because these insects can be very disturbing.

-With over 312 tree species in this forest one can easily get lost but these walks are conducted by experienced guides who know the forest inside and out and will answer all your questions.
-In this case when you come across the ancient giant trees, birds, monkeys and butterflies you will know the different species for example trees like Mililia Exclesa and its different medicinal properties.
+With over 312 tree species in this forest one can easily get lost.
+However, these walks are conducted by experienced guides who knows the forest.
+In this case, you will come across the ancient giant trees, birds, monkeys and butterflies species.

-The falls were named so behind a legend that once a lady named Nakangu was to give birth to twins but what came from her womb were in fact Twin Rivers that split around an island immediately after the waterfall.
+The falls were named so behind a legend that once a lady named Nakangu was to give birth to twins.
+Surprisingly what came from her womb were in fact Twin Rivers that split around an island immediately after the waterfall.
 The locals called the river “sizibwa kkubo” which translates to “my path can’t be blocked” thus the name Sezibwa.

-At this site one can do different activities which include; Cultural experience where you can experience worshippers performing different rituals, bird watching as Sezibwa falls being a wet area is a great site for seeing many bird species, camping grounds are available for those who decide to camp here or simply have a picnic, rock climbing and hiking though a little challenging for those who are unfit is not so hard as the rocks are not too steep or one can decide to go for a nature walk and sight different butterfly and plant species.
+At this site one can do different activities which include; Cultural experience where you can experience worshippers performing different rituals.
+You can also do bird watching at Sezibwa falls.
+Being a wet area is a great site for seeing many bird species.
+In addition, camping grounds are available for those who decide to camp here or simply have a picnic.
+Other activities include; rock climbing and hiking though a little challenging for those who are unfit.
+Nevertheless, it is not so hard as the rocks are not too steep or one can decide to go for a nature walk and sight different butterfly and plant species.